Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Methods

 The workflow for redox potentials is shown in Figure \ref{fig:workflow}a.
 First, to obtain molecular conformations, we used RDKit \cite{landrum_rdkit_2025} to generate the initial 3D structures, and then employed CREST \cite{pracht_crest_2024} to identify the most stable conformations with GFN2-xTB under GB/SA solvation model \cite{qiu_gbas_1997, bannwarth_gfn2xtb_2019}.
 Using these structures as starting points, we performed geometry optimizations and vibrational frequency analysis using several dispersion-corrected DFT functionals with def2-SVPD \cite{weigend_def2_2005,rappoport_def2D_2010} basis set, including B3LYP-D3(BJ) \cite{becke_b3_1993,lee_lyp_1988,stephens_b3lyp_1994,grimme_d3_2010,grimme_d3bj_2011}, M06-2X-D3 \cite{zhao_m062x_2008,grimme_d3_2010}, $\omega$B97X-D3(BJ) \cite{chai_wb97x_2008, najibi_wb97x/m-d3bj_2018} and $\omega$B97M-D3(BJ) \cite{mardirossian_wb97mv_2016,najibi_wb97x/m-d3bj_2018}, along with MACE-OMol FP.
 The geometry optimizations were performed using the Sella package 2.3.5 \cite{hermes_sella_2021}.

 Given the optimized gas-phase structures, we calculated single-point electronic energy using the def2-TZVPD basis set \cite{weigend_def2_2005,rappoport_def2D_2010}, building on the same DFT functionals.
-In addition, for the $\omega$B97 functional series, we further included their VV10 non-local correction variants ($\omega$B97X-V\cite{chai_wb97x_2008,mardirossian_wb97xv_2014} and $\omega$B97M-V\cite{mardirossian_wb97mv_2016}) in the electronic energy calculations.
-For the MACE-OMol potential, we calculated its single-point energy using its target level of theory, i.e., $\omega$B97M-V/def2-TZVPD.
+For MACE-OMol and UMA-s, we calculated their single-point energies using their target level of theory, i.e., $\omega$B97M-V/def2-TZVPD.
 The final step involves calculating solvation free energies.
 Single-point energies under gas-phase and SMD solvated conditions were computed using M06-2X/6-31G(d), and solvation free energies were derived from Equation~\eqref{eq:solvation}.